Concordium/concordium-go-sdk/README.md

 ## RPC

-All interfaces of rpc follow the [concordium protocol docs](https://developer.concordium.software/concordium-grpc-api/#v2%2fconcordium%2fservice.proto).
+All RPC interfaces follow the [concordium protocol docs](https://developer.concordium.software/concordium-grpc-api/#v2%2fconcordium%2fservice.proto).

-### More Example
+### More Examples

-For more examples, follow `v2/examples/` folder, or in `v2/tests/`
+For more examples, see the `v2/examples/` or `v2/tests/` folders.